DroidWorksStudio/mLauncher/themes/README.md

 1. Open the mLauncher settings.
 2. Navigate to the advanced section.
-3. Clcik `Theme Creations` then Export.
+3. Click `Theme Creations` then Export.
 4. Choose a filename (must have the `.mtheme` extension).
 5. Save the file to your desired location.